 7. Weigh the pros and cons of a deductible.

-Insurance deductibles refer to the quantity of money on a claim that the insured would pay before the coverage takes effect and the insurance company pays.
+Small business insurance deductibles refer to the quantity of money on a claim that the insured would pay before the coverage takes effect and the insurance company pays.
 In other words, it’s the money that a business would shell out before insurance coverage.
 After paying a deductible, the insurance company will start paying the remaining amount up to the limits indicated in the policy.

 A lower deductible means the premiums will be higher.
 In this case, the business owner will cover a lower amount when there’s a claim.
 On the other hand, a higher deductible means the premiums will be lower.
 But in case of a claim, the business owner may not be able to pay the high amount.
 You may find information about the insurance deductible in the terms and conditions.
 Businesses should read this section thoroughly and speak with their insurance agent if they have questions.

-Buying business insurance can be a confusing activity since there are a lot of factors to take into account.
+Buying small business insurance can be a confusing activity since there are a lot of factors to take into account.
 With the right information about the different insurance products, business owners will be able to get the insurance that’s suitable for the requirements of their operations.

 Sarah Mueller is a marketing manager at CoverWallet, a tech company that makes it easy for businesses to understand, buy and manage insurance – all online and in minutes.